-Since 2015 I’ve been producing short documentary films about youth psychosis in collaboration with Columbia Psychiatry’s OnTrackNY treatment program in New York.
-These films are now part of ongoing research about stigma reduction, and used in an online mental healthcare referral programs for youth across New York state using digital advertising methodologies.
-I’m passionate about film as a tool to reach people because we need to “reach people where they’re at” in a way that builds trust, connection, and action.
+Amanda is a director, editor, and cinematographer specializing in short films about mental health.
+Check out the below film series about youth psychosis with Columbia Psychiatry’s OnTrackNY treatment program in New York.
+These films are now part of ongoing research about stigma reduction, and used in an online mental healthcare referral programs across New York using digital advertising methodologies.